carlottostromstedt/carlottostromstedt.github.io/presentations/security_schulung/presentation_en.md

 <i class="fa-solid fa-user-shield fa-2xl" style="margin-right:20px; margin-top: 30px; margin-bottom: 15px"></i> Suspicions

-- If you observe anything suspicious, act without hesitation.
+- If you observe anything suspicious, don't hesistate to report it to us
-- Our experts will thoroughly investigate the situation on your behalf.

 <i class="fa-solid fa-exclamation-triangle fa-2xl" style="margin-right:20px; margin-top: 30px; margin-bottom: 15px"></i> Reporting

 - It's recommended to report via phone or create a support ticket.
-- We're committed to assisting you and finding a resolution.

 <i class="fa-solid fa-envelope fa-2xl" style="margin-right:20px; margin-top: 30px; margin-bottom: 15px"></i> Forwarding

 - Kindly forward suspicious phishing emails to support@open-circle.ch.
-- You can enhance your report by attaching screenshots to the support ticket for added context.

 <!--
-Scheuhe nich davor zurrück dich dazu zu melden
--->
+We are here for you

+Our experts will take the necessary actions to deal with the incident

+You can also add screenshots to a ticket to provide us with more information -->